 This free online Loan Balance Calculator will calculate the number of payments made and the amount you still owe on a loan -- based on the month and year of your first monthly payment.

 Plus, the calculator also includes an option for displaying and printing a schedule of payments made, which includes the principal and interest breakdown for each payment.

 Please note that this principal balance calculator is designed to handle loans with fixed monthly payments that are paid on time and without having skipped any payments.
 I am currently working on a variable payment loan balance calculator that will allow you to edit the payment amount for each payment made.
 Coming soon!

-In case you're not familiar with how loans are amortized, it's important to understand that the amount you owe on a loan is not equal to product of the remaining payments.
+In case you're not familiar with how loans are amortized, it's important to understand that the amount you owe on a loan is not equal to the sum of the remaining payments.